napari/docs/docs/developers/contributing/testing.md

 One often used fixture is `make_napari_viewer`.
 This fixture can take an argument `show` which is either `True` or `False`.
 In case your test depends on rendering of the viewer, it should be set to `True`.
-This is for example the case when testing a screenshot functionality.
+This is, for example, the case when testing a screenshot functionality.
 Otherwise, it is best to set the argument to `False` to prevent the viewer from fully rendering.